The Volume Scattering Function

 The optical Volume Scattering Function(VSF) is an ‘inherent optical property’ of water that is used by optical oceanographers to predict light propagation, image degradation, remote sensed ocean color, biological environment etc. in water.

 Sequoia offers 3 instruments for this application.
-The LISST-100X (superseded by -200X), LISST-Stokes, and LISST-VSF.
-Respectively, these are for small-angle VSF, small-angle depolarization, and full-angle VSF with depolarization.
+The LISST-200X (preceded by the LISST-100X), LISST-VSF, and LISST-Stokes.
+Respectively, these are for small-angle VSF, full-angle VSF with depolarization, and small-angle depolarization.
 All measure beam attenuation.

-The LISST-100X measures a weighted form of the VSF, covering the small forward range of angles, from 0.05 to 10° or 0.1 to 20°.
+The LISST-200X measures a weighted form of the VSF, covering the small forward range of angles, from 0.036 to 13.8° in water.
 No polarization information is available.
-The VSF measurements are offered at 32 log-spaced angles, i.e. successive angles increase by the factor 1.1809, beginning at the smallest values of 0.05 or 0.1 degree, depending on the model of instrument used, respectively C or B.
+The VSF measurements are offered at 32 log-spaced angles, i.e. successive angles increase by the factor 1.1809, beginning at the smallest values of 0.036°.

 All measurements are made at the 670 nm wavelength of the laser.
 Measurements have been found to agree to few percent with Mie theory (see e.g. Agrawal (2005) in our library).
 Systems for the 532 nm green wavelength have been produced as custom units and remain available.

 Small-Angle Depolarization with the LISST-STOKES

 The LISST-STOKES from Sequoia is the world’s first commercially available submersible instrument for measuring small-angle depolarization in situ.
 Forward scattered light is divided into two polarizations; one part scatters onto a ring detector from where the VSF is obtained.
 The other part of the light passes through a crossed analyzer and is detected by a CCD array.
 From this measurement the depolarization ratio is obtained.
 Beam attenuation is also measured.